BranislavBajuzik/1.12-to-1.13/README.md

 Made by **TheAl_T**: [planetminecraft.com/member/theal_t](https://www.planetminecraft.com/member/theal_t)

-Block data value -> block state database by: **Onnowhere**: [youtube.com/onnowhere2](https://www.youtube.com/onnowhere2)
+HUGE thanks to **Onnowhere** for block state database and conversion and for testing and feedback: [youtube.com/onnowhere2](https://www.youtube.com/onnowhere2)

 [Reddit](https://www.reddit.com/r/MinecraftCommands/comments/6prh1h/112_113_convert_script/)

 # Usage

-Use python 2.7
+Use python 2.7 _**or**_ 3.6

 Main file:
-- Pass filenames to convert as arguments or pass none for menu
+- When running the file, pass names of files you wish to convert as arguments or pass none for menu

 MCEdit filter:
 - Copy **both** files into your filters directory